geerlingguy/raspberry-pi-pcie-devices/_boards_cm/rpi-cm4-gigabit-switch-board.md

 link: https://github.com/tlalexander/rpi-cm4-switch-board
 videos: []
 ---
-A project from @tmalexander, the [Dual CM4 Gigabit Switch Board](https://github.com/tlalexander/rpi-cm4-switch-board) is a CM4 carrier board with integrated gigabit switch.
+A project from @tlalexander, the [Dual CM4 Gigabit Switch Board](https://github.com/tlalexander/rpi-cm4-switch-board) is a CM4 carrier board with integrated gigabit switch.
 It has three RJ45 jacks, each connected to a Microchip KSZ9567.
-This is a prelude to @tmalexander's eventual plan to design a version of the board with four CM4s and one ethernet jack, all passed through the gig switch.
+This is a prelude to @tlalexander's eventual plan to design a version of the board with four CM4s and one ethernet jack, all passed through the gig switch.